• Skip to secondary menu

 Brushing can also be done with a variety of different brushes and motions.
 A few tips to help you get started are as follows:

-• There are water flossing tools that can be used.
+• There are water-flossing tools that can be used.
 Studies have shown that flossing with water is more effective than its string counterpart and more comfortable.

 • If you are feeling pain, you should brush with less pressure applied.
 Applying too much trouble when brushing may damage tooth enamel.